paulramisch/bundestag_speech_tagger/README.md

 # bundestag_speech_tagger
 A machine learning based classification system to find the beginning of speeches in Plenary protocols of the German Bundestag.

 The project [Open Discourse](https://opendiscourse.de/) offers a database of all the speeches that were held in the German Parliament, the Bundestag.
-To accomplish this, the research team used OCR- and/or PDF-extracted texts of the protocols and cut them into the single speeches by using Regex-based heuristics.
+To accomplish this, the research team used OCR- and/or PDF-extracted texts of the protocols and cut them into the single speeches by using Regex-based heuristics.[[1]](#ref_1)
 These complex heuristics cover the majority of the cases but approximately 3 % of the original speeches are missing.
 Furthermore, there are speeches in Open Discourse corpora, that are in fact not speeches.